 - Do you need to integrate new or existing software?
 Today’s solutions emphasize integration for good reason.
 It helps boost efficiency, saves time, and improves all aspects of your workplace.
 If you have a current package for accounting and finance that you like, for example, you may wish to find a CRM system that integrates easily with it so you can track member communications against donations and other data.
 Integration enables you to do much more with the data you have and to work more effectively across teams.

 - Are you considering specialized nonprofit software?
-Software developers keen on the nonprofit world develop packages that fit the needs of an organization better than standard off the shelf ones.
-These packages take into consideration the various revenue streams at a nonprofit, variations in fiscal years and accounting, and many other areas.
+Software developers familiar with the nonprofit world develop packages that fit the needs of an organization better than standard off the shelf ones.
+These packages take into consideration the various revenue streams common to a nonprofit, variations in fiscal years and accounting, and many other areas.
 Software designed specifically for nonprofits may save you time and money and help you ramp up more quickly than purchasing a package meant for a for-profit and adapting it for the nonprofit world.

 - What training do we need?
 Sometimes nonprofits think they need new software when they can use their existing software to meet their needs—with the right training.
 You may wish to explore training solutions to use your existing software more efficiently.
 Or, if you’re buying new software, learn about the training options available from the software vendor.
 The more you know about your software, the more use you will get out of it.